Protective conductor resistance test devices

 • Suitable for:

-• Manual testing with test probes
+• Manual testing with test tips

 • Test currents from 1 A to 500 A AC/DC